Fact-checked by the Snapmessages editorial team

 Under the Electronic Communications Privacy Act (ECPA) of 1986, employers are permitted to monitor electronic communications transmitted through their own systems.
 The key legal test is whether the monitoring occurs on employer-owned infrastructure.
 According to the U.S. Department of Labor’s workplace privacy guidance, employees have a very limited expectation of privacy on company devices and email systems.

 Several states, including California, Connecticut, and New York, require employers to provide advance written notice of electronic monitoring.
-However, in the majority of U.S. states, no notification is required at all.
+In the majority of U.S. states, however, no notification is required at all.

 What Employers Can Legally Monitor